 Be Careful About Opening or Closing Accounts

 Once you’ve paid off certain credit cards, closing those accounts can give you a sense of accomplishment.
 But, since a portion of your credit score is determined by the length of your credit history, closing accounts, particularly ones in good standing, can work against you.
 You’ll also want to be careful about opening new accounts, as doing so will temporarily lower your score.
 Leave your old accounts well enough alone and only open new ones when you absolutely need to.

-Improving your score can take some time.
+Working to improve your credit score can take some time.
 But, the lower interest rates and better loan terms you’re likely to get make the effort worth it.
-If debt is holding you back from a great credit score, get in touch with the professionals at CESI Solutions, today!
+If debt is holding you back from a great credit score, get in touch with CESI Solutions, today!